ironbar/arc25/docs/05_Solution_Summary.md

 We obtain an improvement of 5% with the best configuration.
 It is not a huge improvement like the one observed on ARC24 with transduction and test-time training where I improved from 11% to 33%.
 But it validates the idea of **search and learn**.

-I would argue that the effect will be bigger if we had an inference budget larger than 512 predictions, but we are constrained by the Kaggle submission hardware and time.
+I would argue that the improvement will be bigger if we had an inference budget larger than 512 predictions, but we are constrained by the Kaggle submission hardware and time (I already know that the improvement is smaller if we use a smaller number of predictions).

 In this initial implementation, the model is fine-tuned independently for each task and all the predictions that generated valid outputs are used for training.
 A more compute efficient implementation would only